velajua/utility_library/README.md

 Overall, Redis is a versatile and powerful tool for managing and storing data, and can be used in a wide range of applications, including web applications, mobile apps, and Internet of Things (IoT) devices.

 - [`selenium_utils`](selenium_utils/README.md): A module for automating web browsers with Selenium

+Selenium is a popular open-source framework for automating web browsers.
+It provides a set of tools and APIs to automate web browsers and perform various tasks, such as testing web applications, web scraping, and web automation.

+Selenium is primarily used to automate testing of web applications.
+It allows developers and testers to write automated test scripts in various programming languages, such as Python, Java, C#, and Ruby.
+These test scripts can then be executed on different web browsers, such as Chrome, Firefox, Safari, and Internet Explorer, to test the functionality of the web application under different conditions.

+Selenium provides a set of APIs to interact with web elements, such as buttons, links, text fields, and dropdowns.
+It can simulate user actions such as clicking, typing, and scrolling.
+Selenium also provides the ability to capture screenshots, manage cookies and sessions, and handle pop-ups and alerts.

+Selenium can be used to perform web scraping, where it can extract data from websites by navigating to web pages, extracting data from HTML elements, and saving the data in a structured format, such as CSV or JSON.

+Overall, Selenium is a powerful tool for web automation and testing, and is widely used in the software development industry.
+It provides a flexible and reliable way to automate repetitive tasks and test the functionality of web applications.

 - [`slack_utils`](slack_utils/README.md): A module for sending messages to Slack
 - [`utils`](utils/README.md): A general-purpose module with various helper functions and decorators